Lunch Ideas for Teens with Braces

 Many classic lunch foods will be off-limits for your kids while they have braces, unfortunately.
 Most crunchy foods will have to wait until your kids get their braces removed.
 While plain potato chips like Lays and Pringles are often okay, harder chips like kettle chips and most tortilla chips will be too hard for braces.

 We would love to tell you more about orthodontic treatment options for kids and how to master life with braces.
-Contact Smith Orthodontics today to schedule a free consultation.
+Contact Smith Orthodontics, your trusted orthodontist in Ripley WV, today to schedule a free consultation.